rktjmp/hotpot.nvim/README.md

   ...
 }
--- inject hotpot module resolver require("hotpot").setup()
+-- inject hotpot module resolver require("hotpot")
 -- you may now require("some.fnl.module") just as if it were a lua file
 ```

-But installation and usage may vary, depending on the package manager in use, how
+But installation and usage may vary, depending on the package manager in use,
-your nvim configuration is setup and how you're using Hotpot.
+how your nvim configuration is setup and how you're using Hotpot.

-Most importantly, you must inject Hotpot's module resolver before you requre any
+Most importantly, you must inject Hotpot's module resolver before you requre
-`.fnl` file, this may be after your package manager is finished, inbetween or
+any `.fnl` file, this may be after your package manager is finished, inbetween
-before it even starts.
+or before it even starts.

-Hotpot will automatically run `setup()` when it's loaded but depending on your
-package manager that may happen later than you want.

-`setup()` is idempotent, so calling it more than once will have no adverse effects.

 `:scriptnames` and `--startuptime` may help you diagnose any load order
 problems, as well as `:h initialization`.